-If you’re new to Medicare, you’ll be eligible for the Initial Enrollment Period for Medicare Advantage plans or Part D. Or you’re able to take advantage of the Open Enrollment Period for Medigap insurance.
+If you’re new to Medicare, you’ll be eligible for the Initial Enrollment Period for Medicare Advantage plans or Part D. Or you can take advantage of the Open Enrollment Period for Medigap insurance.

-In most cases, you’ll change your Medicare Advantage plan or Part D plan during the Annual Enrollment Period.
+In most cases, you’ll change your Medicare Advantage or Part D plans during the Annual Enrollment Period.
 If you miss the Annual Enrollment Period, there is one more time to change during the Medicare Advantage Open Enrollment Period.

 Those with Medicare and Medicaid can change their Part C plan anytime during the year, certain guidelines must be followed.